wamonite/envassume/README.rst

 envassume
 =========

-Assume an AWS IAM role from environment variables.
+Assume an AWS IAM role from AWS API credentials in environment variables.

 Usage
 -----